The Taddington Maths Curriculum

 Pictorial is the ‘seeing’ stage, using representations of the objects involved in maths problems.
 This stage encourages children to make a mental connection between the physical object and abstract levels of understanding, by drawing or looking at pictures, circles, diagrams or models which represent the objects in the problem.

-At Taddington, we have recently altered our whole school approach to mathematics using a scheme of work called Power Maths in order to help us embed this approach.
-This scheme is based upon extensive research into maths teaching around the world, particularly Singapore and promotes an approach incorporating the use of well thought through and highly varied resources, integral problem solving and group work.
-The Primary Series is child-centred and fun to teach and was assessed by the DfE’s expert panel, which judged that it met the core criteria for a high-quality textbook to support teaching for mastery.
+At Taddington, we have recently altered our whole school approach to mathematics using a scheme of work called Power Maths.
+The scheme is used in order to help us embed this approach.
+These schemes are based upon extensive research into maths teaching around the world, particularly Singapore and promotes an approach incorporating the use of well thought through and highly varied resources, integral problem solving and group work.
+The schemes are child-centred and fun to teach and was assessed by the DfE’s expert panel, which judged that it met the core criteria for a high-quality teaching for mastery.

 This new approach aims to develop the use of oracy as a key means to promote mathematical understanding rather than learning through drills and the early introduction of abstract concepts.